 What do you think that code will print when it is run?
 Try adding it to your code from earlier and see for yourself!

-What’s happening here is an array of 5 ints is created, and ptr has the address of the first value stored.
-Every value in the array comes right after the one before it in memory.
-This means an array of 5 ints is 5*4, or 20 bytes long in memory.
-Then, when you write ptr + 2 you might think a value of 2 is added to the address, but it isn’t.
+you might think a value of 2 is added to the address, but it isn’t.
 Remember that you have to state what variable type the pointer is pointing to, this does more than just tell the program how to read the following bytes, it also allows the use of arrays to be much easier.
 When you add a value to a pointer, it actually adds that number multiplied by the number of bytes in the variable type of the pointer.
-In other words, the expression ptr + 2 is actually saying ptr + 2 * sizeof(int) or ptr + 2 * 4.
+In other words, the expression ptr + 2

 The consequence of all of this is that every pointer is actually an array, and every array is actually a pointer!
 However, it should be noted that if you create a pointer to an array of a certain size, you should never try to use a value greater than that size, as it will have unknown information stored there.
 You also should never try to change a value outside of the size of your array, because you don’t know what you’ll be changing, and that could cause bad things to happen.